 Deal with the inventory that is in front of you.
 That is your reality.
-If you see 10 -15 houses in a certain price range, in a given community, this gives you a great indication of what is available.
+If you see 10 -15 houses in a specific price range in a given community, this gives you a great indication of what is available.

-You need to be ready to pull the trigger the minute the right house comes up.
-Even sleeping on a house over night can cost you the home you want.
+You must be ready to pull the trigger when the right house comes up.
+Even sleeping on a house overnight can cost you the home you want.

 Being Too Focused on Price

-In the past 3 months, 41 single family homes sold in Tewksbury MA.
+In the past 3 months, 41 single-family homes sold in Tewksbury, MA.
 23 of those 41 sold at asking or over asking.
 While most were no more than $5,000 over the list price, some went as high as $50,000 over.
-Another 7 sold for with in $5,000 of asking price.
+Another seven sold for within $5,000 of the asking price.